-The difference between and whiskey lies in their production processes, aging methods, and flavor profiles.
+The difference between Tennessee whiskey and Irish whiskey lies in their production processes, aging methods, and flavor profiles.
 As a sommelier and brewer, I have had the pleasure of exploring the nuances of both these types of whiskey, and I can tell you that each has its own distinct characteristics that make it unique.

 Production Process: